-- (1) It shall be the duty of the Secretary of State to establish and maintain a register of individuals (to be known as "the National Identity Register"). - (2) The purposes for which the Register is to be established and maintained are confined to the statutory purposes. - (3) The statutory purposes are to facilitate, by the maintenance of a record of registrable facts about individuals in the United Kingdom - (a) the provision of a convenient method for such individuals to prove registrable facts about themselves to others; and - (b) the provision of a secure and reliable method for registrable facts about such individuals to be ascertained or verified wherever that is necessary in the public interest. - (4) For the purposes of this Act something is necessary in the public interest if, and only if, it is - (a) in the interests of national security;
+- (1) It shall be the duty of the Secretary of State to establish and maintain a register of individuals (to be known as "the National Identity Register"). - (2) The purposes for which the Register is to be established and maintained are confined to the statutory purposes. - (3) The statutory purposes are to facilitate, by the maintenance of a record of registrable facts about individuals in the United Kingdom - (a) the provision of a convenient method for such individuals to prove registrable facts about themselves to others; and

+- (b) the provision of a secure and reliable method for registrable facts about such individuals to be ascertained or verified wherever that is necessary in the public interest. - (4) For the purposes of subsection (3)(b) something is necessary in the public interest if, and only if, it is - (a) in the interests of national security; - (b) for the purposes of the prevention or detection of crime; - (c) for the purposes of the enforcement of immigration controls;